yin-gz/Multi-Channel-Proto/README.md

-The codes and datasets are being arranged and will be uploaded in August.
+The codes are being arranged and will be uploaded before August 20th.